i0Afnan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 6. Multiple permissions
 - The 7th script adds execute permission to the owner and the group owner, and read permission to other users to the file `hello`.

+## 7. Everybody!
+- The 8th script adds execution permission to everybody, to the file `hello`.